ashleysally00/-module-2-js-final-project-ashley-rice/ReadMe.md

 I added the functionality for a car in JS and made the car move forward based on the speed of the player typing in the quote correctly.
 Then I created a usable visual interface for it.

+I had been using a quote API for the random quote part of the game, but that site recently shut down.
+So I made a json file and put 150 inspiring quotes in it and linked to that as the source of quotes instead.

  Here's a link to the wiki describing my MVP process:

 https://github.com/ashleysally00/module-2-js-final-project-ashley-rice/wiki